About Me

 I earned my undergraduate degree from Macalester College in St. Paul, Minnesota and received my medical degree from the University of Wisconsin School of Medicine and Public Health.
 In 2015, I completed my psychiatry residency at the UC Davis School of Medicine.

-I remain committed to ongoing advanced training.
-In 2016, I completed a two year psychoanalytic training through the San Francisco Center for Psychoanalysis.
-In 2025, I completed group therapy training through the Psychotherapy Institute in Berkeley.
-I have been a psychoanalytic candidate at the Psychoanalytic Institute of Northern California for the past several years; I am scheduled to finish this training program in January 2026.
+I remain committed to ongoing advanced training in order to provide optimal care for my patients.
+In 2016, I completed a two year psychoanalytic training through SFCP (San Francisco Center for Psychoanalysis).
+In 2025, I completed group therapy training through TPI (The Psychotherapy Institute) in Berkeley.
+I completed formal analytic training at PINC (Psychoanalytic Institute of Northern California) in 2026.

 Clinical Experience

 I have been in private practice since 2015, providing individualized, depth-oriented care to adults.
-I have extensive experience working with complex trauma and am particularly attuned to the long-term effects of early relational disruptions and developmental trauma.
+I have extensive experience working with complex trauma, particularly the long-term effects of early relational disruptions and developmental trauma.

-In addition to my private practice, I served as Medical Director of Adult Outpatient Services at Sutter Center for Psychiatry from 2015 to 2021, where I oversaw clinical care and supported multidisciplinary teams.
+From 2015 to 2021, I also served as Medical Director of Adult Outpatient Services at Sutter Center for Psychiatry, overseeing clinical care and supporting multidisciplinary teams.

 Treatment Approach

-I am a board-certified psychiatrist and psychoanalytic candidate (psychoanalyst-in-training) with expertise in psychotherapy and medication management for adults.
-My approach to care emphasizes in-depth psychotherapy as the foundation of treatment, complemented by thoughtful and conservative use of medication when appropriate.
+I am a psychoanalyst and board-certified psychiatrist with expertise in psychotherapy and medication management for adults.
+My approach emphasizes depth psychotherapy as a foundation of treatment, complemented by thoughtful and conservative use of medication when appropriate.

 Education & Training